Experts In Resolving Honey Bee Problems

-For homeowners who do not want to cut into the walls or ceiling, we can eliminate honey bees by injecting a foam into the infested area.
+For homeowners who do not want to cut into the walls or ceiling, we can eliminate honey bees by injecting foam into the infested area.
 This method of honey bee removal will kill the bees.

 Why Getting Rid Of Honey Bees Inside Your Home Is A Must

 If you hear humming or buzzing coming from somewhere inside your home, it could be a honey bee invasion.
-You may see a wet spot on the wall or ceiling, which is actually melted honey or the wax comb.
+You may see a wet spot on the wall or ceiling, which is melted honey or the wax comb.
 You may also notice a few flying around inside your home in search of food.
-No matter how good the bees are for the environment, you can’t leave them inside your walls or ceiling.
-Lindsey Pest Services has all the equipment necessary to safely remove honey bees from your structure or yard.
+No matter how good the bees are for the environment, you can't leave them inside your walls or ceiling.
+Lindsey Pest Services has all the equipment necessary to remove honey bees from your structure or yard safely.